 There are a lot of Whisky distilleries near Inverness in the Highlands of Scotland.
 If you’re looking to add a distillery tour to your vacation and sample some of Scotland’s finest whisky then you’ll be glad to know that the Highlands will not disappoint!

 I am lucky enough to have a husband who loves his whisky and so get to come along and learn about how the drink is made.
 He is lucky enough to be married to a non whisky drinker which means he gets to sample it all and not worry about driving afterwards!

 We’ve had many trips to Inverness and the Highlands of Scotland in the past 10 years and we’ve still got so many distilleries to discover.
 You see, there’s not just one distillery there, there are so many whisky tours to try!

-Some whisky distilleries are small and some are much larger and are probably one of the mainstream brands you’ve seen before.
+Some Inverness distillery tours in this area are small and some are much larger.
+They also are probably one of the mainstream brands you’ve seen before.
 They all have one thing in common though and that is a love of the drink and a passion for making it well!

-2022 Update – This post has been updated thoroughly since I first posted it way back in 2013 and spoke about visiting distilleries with kids.
-We’ve since visited more distilleries in the Inverness and surrounding area much to James’s delight too.
+2023 Update – This post has been updated thoroughly since I first posted it way back in 2013 and spoke about visiting distilleries with kids.
+We’ve since visited more distilleries in the Inverness and surrounding area much to James’s delight too!

 We also don’t have young children any more so I’ve expanded this guide to a more general distillery tour guide and left our tips for bringing kids in a section at the bottom of the page.